Do I Have to Pay Child Support if we Split Custody 50/50?

 - Extra childcare costs

 - Other expenses as appropriate

 The court uses Florida Child Support Guidelines to determine who will pay the other child support and how much they are required to pay.

 How child custody is determined in Florida

-Custody decisions in Florida are always made in the best interest of the child.
-Judges consider the following factors before setting custody guidelines and parenting plans:
+Time-sharing decisions in Florida are always made in the best interest of the child.
+Judges consider the following factors before setting the time-sharing parameters of a parenting plan:

 - The child’s health and safety

 - The parent’s’ moral fitness to parent their child